twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt03-23-burden-of-the-khandhas%zh.rst

 ==========================================
-The Burden of The Khandhas
+The Burden of the Khandhas
 ==========================================

 :date: 2019-01-13
-:modified: 2019-01-13
+:modified: 2019-05-18
 :tags: Dhamma Talks by Mogok Sayadaw, Ven.
 Mogok Sayadaw, Ven.
 Uttamo, Dhmma Talks
 :category: path of nirvana
-:summary: The Burden of The Khandhas (Dhamma Talks by Mogok Sayadaw-- Emptiness, Conditioned, and Unconditioned.)
+:summary: The Burden of the Khandhas (Dhamma Talks by Mogok Sayadaw-- Emptiness, Conditioned, and Unconditioned.)

 Dhamma Talks by Mogok Sayadaw; 3rd Oct.
 1960